Famous Autumn Paintings Created by Famous Artists

 6. Gustav Klimt

 Gustav Klimt’s Birch Forest looks enchanting, doesn’t it?
 Although it is a landscape depicting tree trunks it still reveals the decorativeness and attention to detail so peculiar for Klimt.
-The quasi-golden aesthetic reminds us of the famous The Kiss but also of the beauty of autumn leaves!
+The golden aesthetic reminds us of the famous The Kiss but also of the beauty of autumn leaves!

 Below you can see a contemporary take on Klimt’s Birch Forest.